-A good, clean eating vegetable stock is the start of so many great recipes!
+A good, homemade vegetable stock is the start of so many great recipes.

 Few things beat a good, homemade broth or stock.
 Store-bought just cannot compare.
 But there are things you need to know about making vegetable stock at home.
 So today, I’m going to go over that information and then give you a recipe you can follow if you so choose.